 News from the Boyer Lab

 - Mercedes Burns (Macalester '06) and I presented our collaborative research at the 2018 Joint Congress on Evolutionary Biology in Montpellier, France - a very pleasant venue for a meeting!
 Working with honors student Penny Kahn '17 and Macalester chemist Dennis Cao, we found evidence for convergent evolution of nuptial gift chemistry associated with convergence in genital morphology in leiobunine harvestmen, commonly known as daddy long-legs.
-This work was published earlier this summer in Ecology and Evolution.
+This work was published earlier this year in Ecology and Evolution.